 - 1 tsp hot chili oil (optional)

-- 3 Tbsp unsalted butter (optional for a healthier version, but strongly recommended for that great taste)
+- 3 Tbsp unsalted butter (optional if you want a healthier version, but strongly recommended for that great taste)

 - ½ cup frozen peas